-With Wake on LAN, a network administrator may switch on a computer or rouse it from hibernation to another location.
-The technician may save time by avoiding needing to personally visit each machine in the network by remotely awakening it and having it perform the necessary repairs.
-Wake on LAN allows a server with network management software to deliver a wake-up frame or packet to a client system.
+A network administrator can remotely switch on a computer or wake it from hibernation using Wake on LAN, saving time by not having to physically visit each machine in the network.
+This allows a server with network management software to send a wake-up frame or packet to a client system, enabling remote repairs and maintenance.

 · Adapters must support Magic Packet.
-Configure remote machines' network adaptors for information.
+Configure remote machines' network adapters for information.

-· Older motherboards must have a WAKEUP-LINK header linked to the network adapter through a 3-pin cable.
-Systems supporting PCI 2.2 and having a PCI 2.2 compliant network adapter do generally not need a Wake-on-LAN line since the requisite standby power is sent over a PCI bus.
-In addition, PCI-2.2 supports PME (Power Management Events).
-Without a Wake-on-LAN connection, PCI adapters transmit and receive PME signals via a PCI socket.
+· Older motherboards may require a WAKEUP-LINK header connected to the network adapter via a 3-pin cable, but newer systems with PCI 2.2 compliant network adapters can use the PCI bus to send standby power, eliminating the need for a Wake-on-LAN line.
+Additionally, PCI-2.2 supports PME (Power Management Events), allowing adapters to transmit and receive signals via a PCI socket.

-· Machines should utilize an ATX power supply satisfying ATX 2.01 requirements.
+· Machines should use an ATX power supply that meets the ATX 2.01 specifications.

 Step 1: Open Settings.